 For example, let's say you discover your product is gaining popularity in India.
 As Indians are predominantly Hindu—and in Hinduism cows are believed to be divine—you could use this information to make sure you avoided imagery of cows in any of your marketing messages.

-Despite this there's still occasions where it's necessary.
+Still, you may run a business where this information is relevant.
 For example, at Paperform we don't need this information because anyone can sign up for our service, but clothing brands need to know the gender of their audience for marketing or product-related reasons.

 "Gender has become an inflammatory topic in the cultural zeitgeist, so make sure you have a good reason before asking questions about it.
 If you decide to, provide sufficient answer options for respondents (for example, non-binary and transgender—and always, always, include the option not to answer."